alexcouper/captainhook/README.rst

 A variable ``DEFAULT`` can be specified in the module and will be used to determine the check is assumed "on" or "off".
 This value is only used if tox.ini has not been used to override it.
+By default

 Feedback
 --------